INPUMA MPP Program

 - Housing costs and a living stipend

 - Technology equipment (e.g. computer, headset, Internet access, software)

 - Support services (e.g. personal assistant, sign language interpreters, assistive technologies)

 - Costs to participate in the IDPP Annual Meeting and two-week residency on the University of Malaya campus

-The INPUMA MPP program is currently residence-based; students will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two (2) semesters and take face-to-face classes with INPUMA and IDPP faculty from across ASEAN and around the world.
-Incoming students will participate either in-person or virtually in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before the start of the Fall 2014 semester.
+The INPUMA MPP program is currently residential; IDPP Fellows will live on the University of Malaya campus in Kuala Lumpur, Malaysia for at least two semesters and take face-to-face classes with INPUMA and IDPP faculty.
+Incoming IDPP Fellows will participate in a two-week residency program from 8-22 August 2014 on the University of Malaya campus before INPUMA MPP courses begin on 1 September 2014.

 The INPUMA MPP program is designed for individuals who want to pursue a career in the public, private and non-profit sectors at the local, regional, national and international levels.
 The interdisciplinary program equips candidates with the scientific knowledge and practical experience needed to advance public interest by making policy decisions on a rational basis and by implementing policy programs effectively.

 The MPP program, launched at INPUMA in 2005, is a comprehensive postgraduate program that integrates public policy formulation, analysis, evaluation and management.
 Students can complete the program in as short as two semesters and as long as eight semesters.